Jade Nasogaluak Carpenter

 Jade Nasogaluak Carpenter (also known as Kablusiak, their name in the Sallirmiutun dialect of Inuvialuktun) is an Inuvialuk artist and curator based in Calgary, Alberta, Canada.
-They (Note: Nasogulak Carpenter uses they/them pronouns.) serve on the Indigenous Advisory Circle at the Winnipeg Art Gallery and is a guest curator tasked with programming the inaugural exhibitions of the WAG Inuit Art Centre, opening in 2020.
+They (Note: Nasogulak Carpenter uses they/them pronouns.) serve on the Indigenous Advisory Circle at the Winnipeg Art Gallery and is a guest curator tasked with programming the inaugural exhibitions of the WAG Inuit Art Centre.
+It was originally intended to open in 2020, but instead opened in 2021.
 They create soap stone carvings of every day and unexpected items to challenge the traditional ideas of Inuit art.

 Early life

 Jade Nasogaluak Carpenter was born in Yellowknife, Northwest Territories.
 Their mother is from Tuktoyaktuk, Northwest Territories and their father is from Sachs Harbour, Northwest Territories.

 Education

 Nasogaluak Carpenter holds a Bachelor of Fine Arts in Drawing from the Alberta University of the Arts and a diploma in Fine Art from MacEwan University.
 In 2018, they completed the Indigenous Curatorial Research Practicum at the Banff Centre.